Tempo logotype

 • Complementary positioning is often more useful than head-to-head: Tempo above for portfolio and financial governance, Azure DevOps below for engineering delivery.

-Unlike most comparisons, Azure DevOps isn't a Jira add-on the way Tempo is – it's an alternative delivery system to Jira, though official Atlassian Marketplace connectors can sync the two.
-So the relevant question is rarely "which tool do I pick?"
-It's "where does portfolio governance live in my enterprise stack?"
+Azure DevOps isn't a Jira add-on like the products Tempo offers.
+It's an alternative delivery system to Jira, though official Atlassian Marketplace connectors can sync the two.
+The practical decision is rarely which single tool to pick.
+It's where portfolio governance runs in an enterprise stack that already has a delivery toolchain in place.

 Tempo runs natively on the Atlassian Marketplace with Fortune 500 deployments.
-Azure DevOps publicly positions as a Forrester Wave DevOps Platforms leader with Microsoft security credibility (the public positioning cites 100+ compliance certifications and 34,000 security engineers) and Copilot AI integration ("Agentic DevOps").
+Azure DevOps publicly positions as a DevOps leader with Microsoft security credibility and Copilot AI integration ("Agentic DevOps").

 How do Azure DevOps and Tempo compare?